Sage-Bionetworks/psorcast-validation-manuscript/docs/CONTRIBUTING.md

 git pull upstream develop
 ```

-### Life Cycle
+## Life Cycle

-#### File Annotations Guide
+### File Annotations Guide
 This analysis workflow uses Synapse Annotations and File View to control the I/O of the analysis (parentIds, fileIds etc).

 There are several working components in which files are queried based on their annotations.

 - pipelineStep: which pipeline step it is (feature extraction, curation analysis, etc.)
 - analysisType: which analysis does the script belongs to
 - analysisSubtype: subset of the analysis Type
 - task: tasks done corresponding to the analysis

-Adding these 4 annotations to each of the files, will help keep track data location.
+Adding these 4 annotations to each of the files, will keep track data locations in Synapse

-Check here for current available annotations.
+Click [here](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/docs/ANNOTATIONS.md) for current available annotations.

+**Note: Make sure to add [Synapse Annotations] (https://python-docs.synapse.org/build/html/Annotations.html) to the file entity and do PR towards `docs/ANNOTATIONS.md` to help keep track current annotation usage.**

-#### Fetching File IDs:
+### Fetching File IDs:
 To fetch fileIDs, check [utils/fetch_id_utils.R](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/utils/fetch_id_utils.R).
 The script contains function that can fetch each and every part of the analysis.
 Edit the file with new function, or new annotations for adding new analysis.

-#### Adding Workflow to Makefile
+### Adding Workflow to Makefile
 Workflow is streamlined by [GNU Makefile](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/Makefile), to add new workflow into the analysis, create/edit rules inside the [Makefile](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/Makefile)